 Looking for a more convenient, affordable way to manage your Medicare and Medicaid plans?
 If you’re over 65 years old and participate in both programs, you might be eligible for a low- or no-cost dual plan, such as the Minnesota Senior Health Options (MSHO) plan.

-Let’s take a closer look at how dual plans work and what you can expect from MSHO in terms of cost.
+Let’s take a closer look at how dual Medicare and Medicaid coverage works and what you can expect from MSHO in terms of cost.

 How do no- or low-cost Medicare and Medicaid plans work?